A Christmas Carol (1938 film): Home media

 In 1988, MGM/UA Home Video and Turner Entertainment released A Christmas Carol on VHS celebrating its 50th anniversary, for the first time in a colorized version.
-In an interview with The Hollywood Reporter in 1988 promoting the film's release on home video, actress June Lockhart admitted that, despite being an MGM production, it was "a 'B' picture".
-The colorized version was released once again on VHS by Warner Home Video in 2000.
-In November 2005, the black and white version was released on DVD in a "Classic Holiday Collection" box set including Boys Town and Christmas in Connecticut, two other MGM titles with a holiday/family theme; it was also released as an individual title.
-Since its first DVD release, it has seen multiple releases in various Christmas movie collection box sets.
-A Blu-ray version was released in November 2014.
+The color version was released once again on VHS by Warner Home Video in 2000.
+On DVD, the original black-and-white version has seen multiple releases in various Christmas-movie boxed sets.
+A Blu-ray edition was released in November 2014.